kyungjae-lee/website/index.md

 ### Welcome

-As an embedded software enthusiast, I am driven by the challenge of demystifying complex electronic systems and applying the knowledge I’ve gained to make the world a better place.
-This space is dedicated to documenting my learning journey, and I hope it serves as a valuable resource for others who share the same curiosity and passion.
+As an embedded software enthusiast, I am driven by the challenge of solving complex problems in the embedded systems domain.
+This space is dedicated to documenting my learning journey, and I hope it proves useful to others with similar curiosity and passion for making the world a better place.

 ### Contents